oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 even inside nested components.
 The important distinction is that the "container" is distinct from the "component" being styled.
-We can query one to style the other.
+Authors can query one to style the other.

 ## Non-goals